BPScott/talk-the-step-after-styleguides/index.md

 </div>

 <aside class="notes" markdown="1">
-Any component that has a template where variables get injected into it, for instance the programme component displays a title, also needs an interface to that template and a presenter class that implements said interface.
+Any component that has a template where variables get injected into it, also needs an interface to that template and a presenter class that implements said interface.

 The interface provides a way of formalising the data object we pass into the template - by using the type system to assert that we have various methods